 (i) Incentive for Growth Inside Designated Areas.
-Notwithstanding subdivision (3)(A)(iv) of this section, housing units constructed by a person partially or completely outside a designated downtown development district or designated growth center, or designated Vermont neighborhood shall not be counted to determine jurisdiction over housing units constructed by that person entirely within a designated downtown development district, designated growth center, or designated Vermont neighborhood.
+Notwithstanding subdivision (3)(A)(iv) of this section, housing units constructed by a person partially or completely outside a designated downtown development district or designated growth center, or designated Vermont neighborhood shall not be counted to determine jurisdiction over housing units constructed by that person entirely within a designated downtown development district, designated growth center, or designated growth center, or designated growth

 (ii) Five Year, Five Mile Radius Jurisdiction Analysis.
-Within any continuous period of five years, housing units constructed by a person entirely within a designated downtown district, designated growth center, or designated Vermont neighborhood shall be counted together with housing units constructed by that person partially or completely outside a designated downtown development district, designated growth center, or designated Vermont neighborhood to determine jurisdiction over the housing units constructed by a person partially or completely outside the designated downtown development district, designated growth center, or designated Vermont neighborhood and within a five-mile radius in accordance with subdivision (3)(A)(iv) of this section.
+Within any continuous period of five years, housing units constructed by a person entirely within a designated downtown district, designated growth center, or designated Vermont neighborhood shall be counted together with housing units constructed by that person partially or completely outside a designated downtown development district, designated growth center, or designated Vermont neighborhood to determine jurisdiction over the housing units constructed by a person partially or completely outside the designated downtown development district, designated downtown development district, designated growth center, or designated by a person partially or completely outside the designated downtown development district, designated growth center, or designated growth center, or designated growth center, or designated by a person partially or completely outside the designated downtown development district, designated growth center, or designated growth center, growth center, growth center, growth center, growth center, growth

+Vermont neighborhood and within a five-mile radius in accordance with subdivision (3)(A)(iv) of this section.